myCambrianGoonja/jav1001-lab-one/README.md

                 unit and then the unit they want to convert the value to and convert the value for the user

-    Following are the methids called in the main() to do the conversion:
+    Following are the methods called in the main() to do the conversion:

                 checkValidityInt()  ->  checks whether the value entred is a number or not if not then